sunpy/sunpy/docs/guide/plotting.rst

 -----------------

-SunPy makes use of `matplotlib <http://matplotlib.org/>`_ for all of its plotting as such it tries to follow the matplotlib plotting philosophy.
+SunPy makes use of `matplotlib <http://matplotlib.org/>`_ for all of its plotting - as such, it tries to follow the matplotlib plotting philosophy.
 It is therefore useful to go over how matplotlib works as background.

 1. Matplotlib Tutorial